Zaloog/kanban-python/README.md

 <details><summary>Customizable Columns</summary>

-- kanban-python comes with 5 pre-defined colored columns: [Ready, Doing, Done, Archived, Deleted] More column can be added manually in the `pykanban.ini`, also the visibility can be configured there.
+- kanban-python comes with 5 pre-defined colored columns: [Ready, Doing, Done, Archived, Deleted] More column can be added manually in the `pykanban.ini`, the visibility can be configured in the settings with `kanban configure`.

 </details>